citp/privacy-policy-historical/a/ab/abr/abrsm.org.md

-> *The following text is extracted and transformed from the abrsm.org privacy policy that was archived on 2011-05-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110515144226id_/http%3A//www.abrsm.org/help/privacyPolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the abrsm.org privacy policy that was archived on 2011-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111211133705id_/http%3A//www.abrsm.org/help/privacyPolicy.html) for the most accurate reproduction.*

-# Privacy Policy : ABRSM.org - Help
+# ABRSM: PrivacyPolicy

 **ABRSM  is fully committed to respecting your privacy and to protecting any personal information you provide to us.
 We make every effort to ensure that all information that you provide to us is protected.**